-- More nature and retaining water in the city. - Expand liveable blue-green network connections. - Enhance priority blue-green connections at the western portion of Rivett and Duffy.
+- More nature and retaining water in the city. - Expand liveable blue-green network connections. - Directions for Weston Creek - Enhance priority blue-green connections at the western portion of Rivett and Duffy. - Prioritise the management of bushfire risks for existing and new development.